caninecrew/ai_newsletter/README.md

 ## Updates

 ### Configuration
-- Added a configuration file for RSS feeds to replace hardcoded values.
-- Integrated GNews API as an alternative to RSS feeds.
+- Migrated from RSS feed scraping to GNews API for improved reliability and structured data.

 ### Enhancements
 - Implemented OpenAI API for summarization.